Certificate Program in Clinical Trials

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when the courses are offered.
+Students should check the Bloomberg School course directory to confirm when the courses are offered.
 Students should also check for prerequisites and whether instructor consent is required.

 Students must complete the following 2 courses